 - Can’t be easily customized since it’s already assembled

-The Wilson Combat AR-15 Billet Upper Receiver was built by WC for precision use, in order to ensure maximum accuracy potential.
-Wilson Combat also built this upper receiver from the ground up to address perceived structural design weaknesses from a structural Wilson Combat receiver.
-WC argues that this approach helps to both improve durability and tolerances.
+The Wilson Combat AR-15 Billet Upper Receiver was built for precision use to ensure maximum accuracy potential.
+Wilson Combat also built this upper receiver from the ground up to address perceived design weaknesses from a structural Wilson Combat receiver.
+The company argues that this approach will help improve durability and tolerances.

-Wilson Combat built this upper receiver from aircraft grade 7075 aluminum along with a coating of mil-spec grade black anodized finishing to ensure solid rust and corrosion resistance.
-It also comes equipped with M4-style feed ramps to ensure good reliability, an undersized bolt raceway to improve feeding and chambering, a Picatinny rail so you can add sights and optics. and a shell deflector.
+This upper is made of aircraft-grade 7075 aluminum with a mil-spec grade black anodized finishing coating.
+It also comes equipped with M4-style feed ramps to ensure good reliability, an undersized bolt raceway to improve feeding and chambering, a Picatinny rail so you can add sights and optics, and a shell deflector.

 - Built for precision use for maximum accuracy potential

 - Coated in Mil-spec grade anodized finish

 - Built out of aircraft grade 7075-T6 aluminum